akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When she said the words “his son Godfrey is to marry the next maid through the door,” Harold’s hand tightened on hers.

-“And you were that maid?”
+“And that maid was you?”

 “Yes.”